 and found out even more amazing things about the moon constellation after years of ministry.

-This interesting linguistic alignment with the Irish word for teacher linked to Ty's experience with the moon, its symbolic importance with Revelation 12 in the Bible and Christ, and being a teacher of Christ.
+This interesting linguistic alignment with the Irish word for teacher linked to Ty's experience with the moon, its symbolic importance with the woman, whose feet was over the moon, in Revelation 12 in the Bible, and to being a teacher of Christ.

 That's verying intriguing, but you might just say it's a one-time, lucky coincidence.
 Well, as Ty continued learning Irish, he also noticed the word for "house" and its plural were "teach" and "tithe" in Irish.